Pradetto/pradetto/README.md

 ## Hi there 👋

 My names Michael Pradetto, I am a software engineer with 1+ years experience!
-I specialize in web development and like bring the frontend and backend of apps to life.
+I specialize in web development and enjoy having the capability to bring the frontend and backend of apps to life.
 I don't tie myself to any specific languages as I like to remain malleable and flexible to tailor my tech stack to what is most relevant for the project I am working on.
 If I had to choose favorites I love Python, Javascript and Postgres.😄 Open to help out on any projects and or you have any questions about being a self-taught engineer please feel free to reach out.

  📫 Contact Me: pradetto5@gmail.com